nu-childlab/Telic/README.md

 Telic 3 and Telic X both used a set of training trials to introduce the stimuli.
 The training trials used polar loops with fewer petals; this was accomplished by drawing a 3-loop polar figure and only traversing one or two of the loops.

 ##Other Additions
-Telic 1, Telic 2, and an earlier version of Telic 3 only run one of two conditions; you ned to run the script twice and choose a different condition each time to get the full experiment.
+Telic 1, Telic 2, and an earlier version of Telic 3 only run one of two conditions; you need to run the script twice and choose a different condition each time to get the full experiment.
 The version of Telic 3 uploaded here and all future Telic experiments run both conditions on the same script; at start you will be prompted to choose which condition should be run first.

 #Polar Loop Experiments
 ##Telic 1